Altinn/altinn-studio-docs/content/app/app-dev-course/case/_index.en.md

 {{% expandlarge id="navngivning-expandable" header="Krav" %}}

-- The application must have a sensible name that makes it easy to find it again among the large number of repositories Sogndal keeps in Altinn Studio.
+- The application must have a sensible name that makes it easy to find it again among the large number of repositories, Sogndal keeps in Altinn Studio.

 - There are no preliminary plans for yearly revisions of the app, so the year does not need to be taking into account.